MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-log-files.md

 By default, the gateway configuration file is located in the directory *\Program Files\On-premises data gateway*.
 To set the number of log files to retain, change the first number in the file's **initializeData** value.
 To configure the size of each log file, change the second number.

-The following example specifies that 20 log files, the sum total of all files in each category being no more 50 MB in size, will be retained:
+The following example specifies that 20 log files, the sum total of all files in each category being no more than 50 MB in size, will be retained:

  `GatewayInfo.log,GatewayErrors.log,GatewayNetwork.log,20,50`